Search Results for

 Other Considerations

-- A backup is not created if you set bc-server.NoDatabaseUpgrades = 'false'.
+• No backup is created if you set bc-server.NoDatabaseUpgrades to 'false'.